gvwilson/thirdbit/src/fiction/in-heck/index.md

 She nodded and then punched his shoulder, feeling a weight lift from hers.

-Maddy woke to the sound of her sister's tears and her mother's soothing voice.
+Maddy woke the next morning to the sound of her sister's tears and her mother's soothing voice.
 She rubbed the sleep from her eyes and dressed quickly, cursing the knots in her fur as she tried to brush them out.
-She hadn't put a brush in her knapsack, she realized, or a bar of soap, but there wasn't time for that now.
+She hadn't put a brush in her knapsack, or a bar of soap, but there wasn't time for that now.